Xilinx/brevitas/docsrc/source/user_guide/architecture.rst

 and whether it was generated in training or inference mode.

 The arithmetic of QuantTensors implments a generalized version of fixed-point arithmetic, with the main assumption being that only two QuantTensor with the same scale factor can be summed together.
-This constrain is enforced when the QuantTensors involved in a sum have been generated in inference mode, but it's not enforced in training mode.
+This constraint is enforced when the QuantTensors involved in a sum have been generated in inference mode, but it's not enforced in training mode.
 This is because when dealing with e.g. `ScalingImplType.PARAMETER_FROM_STATS`, the activation tensors in a residual topology can have different scale factors along the skip connection at training time, but not at inference time.